Lukasdias/love2d/README.md

 # Love2d playground

-This is a simple project to test the Love2d framework.
+This is a simple project to test the Love2d framework after a long time.

 ## Features